 In this article, you’ll find out that buying a house is expensive.
 There are a lot of costs associated with it and although you can spread most of the cos t out over time, there are some unavoidable fees which you’ll need to pay upfront.

-We'll share some saving ideas that can help when saving for a house in this article too.
+We’ll also share some ideas that can help when saving for a house in this article.

 The cost of buying a house

-Before you start saving, it is a good idea to figure out what the costs involved in buying a house are.
-This way you will have a better idea of how much money you should be aiming to put aside.
+Before you start saving, it is a good idea to figure out the costs involved in buying a house.
+This way, you will have a better idea of how much money you should be aiming to put aside.

 To get a house, you could buy it outright, if you’re lucky enough to have hundreds of thousands of pounds available or however much the full cost of the house is saved.
 For most people, that isn’t a choice, so they take out a loan called a mortgage.